Abelian dualities and line defect indices for 3d gauge theories: Linear quiver gauge theories

 which contains further fermionic contributions to the index.
 For example, for $\mathsf{p}=2$ we have the term $-q$ corresponding to the following two fermionic and one bosonic operators carrying charge $-2$:

 where $\psi_{I_i}$ is the fermionic superpartners of $I_i$ and $\varphi$ is the vector multiplet scalar field.

 Next consider the line defect indices for the vortex lines.
-The vortex lines in the $T[SU(2)]$ are characterized by the flavor vortex number $n$ and three possible splitting of the two hypers $2=i+(2-i)$, where $i=0,1,2$ stands for the number of the hypermultiplets with singular configurations \cite{Assel:2015oxa}.
-Following the prescription (\ref{vortex_shift}), when $i=0$ and $2$ the line defect indices are the same as the index without any insertion of line defects.
-For $i=1$ the one-point function of the vortex line with vortex number $\mathsf{q}$ is given by
+The vortex lines in the $T[SU(2)]$ are characterized by the flavor vortex number $\mathsf{q}$. \footnote{In \cite{Assel:2015oxa} the index $i=0,1,2$ is introduced to describe three possible splitting of the two hypers, i.e. the number of the hypermultiplets with singular configurations $2=i+(2-i)$.
+It can be determined once we fix all the vortex charges as it simply encodes the splitting of the fundamental hypers. } The one-point function of the vortex line with vortex number $\mathsf{q}$ is given by

 Under the mirror transformation

 the Wilson line defect index (\ref{SQED2Wn}) for $\mathsf{p}=n$ agrees with the vortex line defect index (\ref{SQED2V1_n}) for $\mathsf{q}=n$